E-wave112/ml_proj1/README.md

 [WEATHER FORECAST](https://github.com/E-wave112/ml_proj1/blob/master/timeseries.ipynb) A time series forecsasting ARIMA model on predicting air quality over time. data set was obtained from the uci repository

 [SENTIMENT](https://github.com/E-wave112/ml_proj1/blob/master/nlp.ipynb) A NLP based porject analyzing various user tweets and classifying their sentiment as either being positive or negative.

+[POWER IN INDIA](https://github.com/E-wave112/ml_proj1/blob/master/tsaindia.ipynb) A notebook which involves the exploratory data analysis and visualization in order to gain insights on how the coronavirus pandemic affected power distribution in various indian cities